 Formal channels are structured and predictable.
 In the rational organisation formal channels are orderly and there are chains of command.
 Policy information flows downward to inform and transactional information flows upward to inform management of progress.
 The advantages and disadvantages of formal communication are broadly as under:

 Advantages

-- Seeks to achieve goals using the most efficient means of communication. - · Responsibility at each level of hierarchy is fixed. - Ensures direct contact between the sender and the receiver of the message. - Better relations are established. - · Solutions to problems are easily found. - System is more effective as a rational mechanism for improving organisational performance.
+- · Seeks to achieve goals using the most efficient means of communication. - · Responsibility at each level of hierarchy is fixed. - Ensures direct contact between the sender and the receiver of the message.